decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 **Why do I need to add my email or Discord username?**

-Add your email or Discord username so we are able to contact you if there is something wrong with your event submission.
+Add your email or Discord username so we can contact you if there is something wrong with your event submission.

 **Can I edit my event once it is published?**